-Dane County Parks plants thousands of trees and native shrubs each year on county lands with the help of volunteers and partner groups.
-Learn more about these efforts below.
-Some properties also have active restoration Projects and/or detailed Vegetation and Restoration Management Plans.
+Dane County Parks has initiatives to maintain the health of existing trees, plant additional trees county lands (many with the help of volunteers and partner groups), and inspire youth to celebrate trees.
+Some county properties have active restoration Projects and/or detailed Vegetation and Restoration Management Plans.

 Traditionally, the limiting factor for tree planting has been the number of tree seedlings that can be watered and maintained until they are large enough to plant.
 To increase the number of trees grown and also decrease costs, the county created a gravel bed tree nursery program in 2012.
 The gravel bed allows the trees to grow an extensive root structure in a very short amount of time so that they are ready to be planted sooner.